On robust expansiveness for sectional hyperbolic attracting sets: Introduction

 In addition, robust expansiveness implies that the vector field is a \emph{star vector field}, and this class has many important features.
 Building on recent work from Wen \cite{GW2006} together with Shi and Gan \cite{SGW14} we obtain partial converses of the main result.
 Namely, \emph{a robustly expansive non-singular vector field is uniformly hyperbolic}; and \emph{a robustly transitive attractor is sectional-hyperbolic if, and only if, it is robustly expansive}.

 Moreover, for $3$-flows we equate robust expansiveness and robust sensitivity to initial conditions, which we denominate \emph{chaotic} behavior, to obtain that \emph{an attracting set of a $3$-flow is singular-hyperbolic if, and only if, it is robustly chaotic}.
+Robust expansivity is also useful to obtain stability of asymptotic sojourn times given by physical measures, as recently explored in \cite{araJSP21}.